Zeroknights16/Server-Bot-Documentation2/README.md

 - **All Timers Persist After Bot Restart ( Ex: Temp Mutes, Giveaways )**
 - **All messages can be edited in the message.yml file**
 - **and much more...**

-**Please note that this project is currently in the closed beta and is not available to buy or download!!!**